There are several ways to seek help from a librarian:

 When attempting to access Rutgers-restricted sources off-campus, you will be prompted to LOGIN with your NetID and password.

-1. The Rutgers University Libraries (RUL) collection consists of books, peridiocals, and multimedia in its 27 libraries/centers - all of which are available to Rutgers-Newark students.
+1. The Rutgers University Libraries (RUL) collection consists of books, periodicals, and multimedia in its 24 libraries/centers - all of which are available to Rutgers University-Newark students.

 a) Need a book that's located in another Rutgers library?
-Use Book Delivery to request that it be sent to the Dana Library for you.
+Request that it be sent to the Dana Library for you.

 b) Need an article that's available in print at another Rutgers library?
 Use Article Delivery to request that it be made available to you electronically.

 2. RUL also subscribes to an immense amount of content online.
 This includes e-books, e-journals, indexes, databases, and streaming media!
 Online materials are available to Rutgers students on-campus and off-campus.
 When off-campus, students must access these resources through the Libraries Web site, where they will be prompted to log in with their Rutgers NetID and password.